 Séverine Assouline is a French artist born in 1976, she lives and works in Paris.

-In a world in a digital boom, Séverine starts her career at the end of the 90s as an editor-in-chief of a cultural magazine and then becomes an entrepreneur at the early 2000s.
-She develops a new concept "urban safari" who mixed interactive leisure to a sociological, cultural and educative perspective.
+In a world in a digital boom, Séverine started her career at the end of the 90s as an editor-in-chief of a cultural magazine and then became an entrepreneur at the early 2000s.
+She developped a new concept "urban safari" which mixed interactive leisure with a sociological, cultural and educative perspective.

-Feminist activist, she found at the same time the first French feminine network, Cybereles, to promote their empowerment in the digital field.
-In 2010, she pursues her commitment and initiates the "Power Starter" contest in order to help new feminine talents from the suburbs.
+As a feminist activist, she founded at the same time the first French feminine network, Cyberelles, to promote women’s empowerment in the digital field.
+In 2010, she pursued her commitment and initiated the "Power Starter" contest in order to help new feminine talents from the suburbs.

 Since 2010, Severine is focused on visual art, offering a plastic interpretation of theorical concepts and notions that belong to « collective unconscious ».
 Her works are created to arouse stir and questioning.